fivetran/dbt_servicenow/models/docs.md

 Information about the plan or process for testing the changes associated with the current record.
 {% enddocs %}

-{% docs change_test_plan %}
+{% docs change_request_test_plan %}
-Information about the plan or process for testing the changes associated with the current record.
+Information about the plan or process for testing the changes requested by the change request of this record.
 {% enddocs %}

 {% docs type %}
-The type or category of the changes outlined in the current record, indicating the nature or purpose of the modifications.
+The type or category regarding the current record
 {% enddocs %}

-{% docs change_type %}
+{% docs change_request_type %}
 The type or category of the changes outlined in the current record, indicating the nature or purpose of the modifications.
 {% enddocs %}